cod-salmon/cod-salmon.github.io/docs/Projects/Klang Synthesizer/JUCE/SimpleGain.md

     return new juce::GenericAudioProcessorEditor (*this);
 }
 ```
 which will look at the AudioProcessor that you pass to it, it will look at the types of parameters that you registered in the Audioprocessor and then decide and build for you the right interface for them (for example, it might build a slider for the gain parameter).
-The code up in branch `SimpleGain`, up to the commit with number `0ac42b1` will show the following plug-in GUI:
+The code up in branch `SimpleGain`, up to the commit with number `0ac42b1` will show the following plugin GUI:

 ![](./../../../../pics/klang-synthesizer/juce/gain-slider-automatic-gui.PNG)

-To test the plug-in in Ableton I do the following:
+To test the plugin in Ableton I do the following:
 1. Build the VST3 file on JUCE:
     ![](./../../../../pics/klang-synthesizer/juce/build-vst3.PNG)
 2. Go to  `C:\<path>\JUCE-projects\klang-plugin-juce\Builds\VisualStudio2022\x64\Debug\VST3\klang-plugin-juce.vst3\Contents\x86_64-win`, copy the `klang-plugin-juce.vst3` file and bring it into `C:\Program Files\Common Files\VST3`:
     ![](./../../../../pics/klang-synthesizer/juce/ableton-vst3-loc.PNG)
 3. Tell Ableton to look into that folder for plug-ins:
     ![](./../../../../pics/klang-synthesizer/juce/ableton-plugin-folder-on.PNG)
-4. Add plug-in into a random sample:
+4. Add plugin into a random sample:
     ![](./../../../../pics/klang-synthesizer/juce/ableton-plugin-here.PNG) ![](./../../../../pics/klang-synthesizer/juce/juce-gain-ableton.PNG)

 ## JUCE simple gain slider through [Klang](https://github.com/nashaudio/klang)